comododragon/novacore/README.md

 The NovaCORE system was tested on an Intel FPGA Stratix IV EP4SGX230KF40C2ES.
 For other FPGAs, the Quartus project must be changed accordingly (or migrated to other EDA tools).
 Currently there are no tools for analysis and synthesis.
 Therefore, the bitstream must be manually created (have fun).
 There is a working project with 4 CLBs, 4 dimensions at `NovaCORE/Quartus/Full/2x2`.

+***Basic knowledge on Quartus II, NIOS II SBT for Eclipse and how to run FPGA projects and NIOS II processors are required for the following instructions.***

 * Create a Text Object File (.tof) describing all bitstream packets (see section ***Packets Description*** for further info).
 An example of .tof file is available at `NovaCORE/Bitstream.tof`, with its textual description present in `NovaCORE/Bitstream.v`;
 * Use the `tof2mif.sh` tool to generate a Memory Initialisation File (.mif):
 ```